RanHao1999/PSP/PSP_SC_Trace/readme.md

 The data files of the example are not uploaded.
 However, there is a data downloading section in the code, try to run the code and download the data on your own!

-Parameters of the example are as follows:
-The start/end time of the example:
-"2021-04-23T00:00:00"/"2021-05-02T00:00:00".
-The adapt-gong time of the example:
-"2021-05-01T22:00:00".
-The index of the adapt-map sequence:
-11.
-The height of the source surface:
-2.0.

-If error happens because of the loss of some packages, please "pip install xx" them.

-If the server reufuses the request for retrieving data (such as Max retrieve exceeded etc.), please download data maually to the corresponding folder.
+If the server refuses the request for retrieving data (such as Max retrieve exceeded etc.), please download data manually to the corresponding folder.
 The code will work.

 This code has done the magnetic connectivity part in arXiv:2301.05829.